-A superb Grade II listed Georgian house offering immaculately presented accommodation with ample space for families and large groups.
+A superb Grade II listed Georgian house offering spacious accommodation, ideal for families and large groups.

 Rennington House is situated in an excellent location close to a charming small village with a good pub and just four miles from Alnwick and Northumberland’s stunning beaches.

-There is ample entertaining space with an elegant drawing room, atmospheric dining room, delightful country-style kitchen with adjacent snug, office / library and plenty of space for the storage of outdoor kit in the boot room and utility room.
+There is ample entertaining space with a drawing room, atmospheric dining room, country-style kitchen with adjacent snug, office / library and plenty of space for the storage of outdoor kit in the boot room and utility room.
 An adjoining barn/games room with table tennis, badminton, table football, and dart board is sure to keep all members of the party entertained and is perfect for rainy day entertainment.

 Upstairs there are two bath / shower rooms and six bedrooms; 5 doubles (two of which can be twin on request) and a bunk room.
 The principal bedroom accommodation is at one end of the house where there are four bedrooms and a recently modernised family bathroom.
 Accessed by a separate staircase is a further two double bedrooms and a shower room.

-Outside the impressive gardens are fully-enclosed for the safety of dogs and children.
+Outside the gardens are fully-enclosed for the safety of dogs and children.
 There’s an outside dining area with barbecue, a south facing garden to the front and a west facing walled garden.
-Guests are welcome to help themselves to the produce in the owner’s impressive vegetable garden.
 Extensive outbuildings include kennels and four stables (horses are welcome for an additional fee) and plenty of space for the storage of outdoor kit.

 Kitchen is fully equipped with electric four oven Aga, large fridge / freezer, ice maker, dishwasher and microwave, plenty of utensils and good quality china and glasses, granite work top and stone floor along with large kitchen table with seating for 12.

 Adjoining the kitchen is a snug with French doors to the garden, children’s books and games and a flat screen TV.